caoductri698/coding-pudding/README.md

 Contributions are welcome!

-1. Fork the repo
+1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request (PR)

 ---